 I hold a Masters Degree from the Faculty of Environmental Design at the University of Calgary, and have spent the last 20 years in the environmental field working to enable sustainable resource development in the upstream oil and gas industry.
 Through this experience I gained a keen understanding of field construction operations, environmental impact assessment, the regulatory process and the need for multi-stakeholder collaboration.
 I am very much looking forward to bringing my passion and experience to help the BRTF to protect and enhance the truly world class fishery that is the Bow River.

-Director: David Blair
+External Relations: David Blair

 I started fishing as soon after I learned to walk.
 I spent my youth on the banks of the Bow and has been fortunate enough to travel overseas and fish for many of the world’s prime gamefish.